NestYourCSS/NestYourCSS/README.md

 ![Nest Your CSS Github Banner](https://github.com/user-attachments/assets/193bee28-d84c-4e47-8241-b152aa1b0f3a)

 An Awwwards-inspired online converter tool to minify, beautify, denest, and nest CSS code according to the latest CSS specs.
-This project started as a simple utility and evolved into a personal masterclass in modern, framework-less front-end development, focusing on performance, accessibility, and cutting-edge CSS features.
+Originally created as a [personal portfolio project](https://github.com/TimChinye/NestYourCSS), it has since evolved into a well-rounded, publicly open-source tool for the modern front-end developer.

 <p align="center">
   <a href="https://nestyourcss.com/">View Website</a>